turtledreams/realworld-starter-kit/readme.md

 # How it works

-> Describe the general architecture of your app here.
+> Describe the general architecture of your app here

 # Getting started